ChrickeR/target-architecture/README.md

 ## How To Use The Target Architecture
 1. The target architecture is the desired state
 2. Evaluate every system, process, organizational structure etc.
-3. Decide on and develop, one of two things
+ * For-Each, decide on and develop, one of two things
    * Decommission Strategy
     * Transformation Strategy
 4. "This is your wake-up call, pal.
 Go to work." - [Gordon Gekko](http://www.imdb.com/title/tt0094291/quotes)